ajm339/opsworks-meteor-deploy/README.md

 	}
 	```

+###### Note 1: You need to build the application for the proper architecture i.e. if you run the command on an OS X machine, but plan to deploy to a linux server, you need to specify the architecture with `--architecture`.

-#### **Note, the `meteor build` output README specifies exporting the ROOT_URL, MONGO_URL, and MAIL_URL variable then running `node main.js`.
+###### Note 2: The `meteor build` output README specifies exporting the ROOT_URL, MONGO_URL, and MAIL_URL variable then running `node main.js`.
 This does not work well with Opsworks because Chef recipies wait for the specified command to finish, so foreverjs helps the cookbook to finish executing rather than stall, and specifiying these variables in the start command is simpler than exporting them into the shell environment.